ezios/Ddos_in_SDN/README.md

 # Ddos_in_SDN
-Detecting and mititgating Ddos attack with Pox controller
+Detect and mititgate Ddos attack with Pox controller